Rajpratik71/Mininet-wiki/Environment-Setup.md

 ./util/install.sh -fnv
 ```

-Note: older versions of the assignments required you to check out an older version of Mininet before installing, but this should no longer be necessary:
+Note: older versions of the assignments required you to check out an older version of Mininet before running ```install.sh```, but this should no longer be necessary:
 ```git checkout remotes/origin/class/cs244```

 ### Install POX